Niklas-Deworetzki/thm-hauptseminar/gliederung.md

 gd - Google Developers' PWA Checklist

 Osmani
-- Progressive - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.
+x Progressive - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.
 - Responsive - Fit any form factor, desktop, mobile, tablet, or whatever is next.
 - Connectivity independent - Enhanced with service workers to work offline or on low quality networks.
 - App-like - Use the app-shell model to provide app-style navigations and interactions.